 Keep your head up my legendary orbit

-You were once the bonce to this kingdom
+You were once the bounce to this kingdom.

-People flooded your streets with grease on their faces, exertion on their hands, and transformation on their minds.
+People flooded your streets with grease on their faces, exertion on their hands, and transformation in their minds.

-The innovation and blend of true America stood at every foundation
+Yet the innovation and blend of true America stood at every foundation.

-I’m sorry that they disregard you my florescent steel
+I’m sorry that they disregard you now my florescent steel,

 Numbers prove that hate lives within your city